 Social Security pays disability benefits through two programs: the Social Security Disability Insurance (SSDI) program and the Supplemental Security Income (SSI) program.
-SSDI is for workers and certain family members if they worked long enough and recently enough to qualify for benefits.
+SSDI is for workers and certain family members if they worked long enough and recently enough to be eligible for benefits.
 SSI is for people who are 65 or older, as well as people of any age, including children, who are blind or have disabilities.
 To be considered eligible for SSI, you must also have income and resources below specific financial limits.

 Before you apply for Social Security disability benefits, please review the basics to make sure you understand what to expect during the application process.
 Also, gather the information and documents you’ll need to complete an application.